groenator/iptvboss-docker/README.md

 **Note:**

-- *The volume is mounted to the `/headless/IPTVBoss` directory in the container.If the volume mounted doesn't have the correct permissions IPTVBoss will NOT start.
+- *The volume is mounted to the `/headless/IPTVBoss` directory in the container.*
+- *If the volume mounted doesn't have the correct permissions IPTVBoss will NOT start.
 Before mounting the volume make sure the permissions on the local folder are set correctly.*
 - *A cron job is set up to perform periodic EPG update tasks.
-Change the cron schedule by setting the CRON_SCHEDULE environment variable with your own schedule.*
+Change the cron schedule by setting the `CRON_SCHEDULE` environment variable with your own schedule.*
-- To use XC server you need to expose the port 8001.
-If you don't need it, you can remove the port from the docker-compose file.
-Access the XC server via your browser at `http://<your-machine-ip>:8001`.
+- *To use XC server expose port 8001 and set `XC_SERVER=true` variable.
+If you don't need it, remove the port and variable.
+Access the XC server via your browser at `http://<your-machine-ip>:8001`.*

 Use Docker Compose to manage the Docker container.
 An example docker-compose.yml file is provided: